 The Mountain Phase features expansive vistas, endless forest trails, large inland reservoirs and a taste of the western piedmont.
 This area contains 34 loops.
+Highlights include:

 In the Lower New River Loop, the New River Trail State Park is a 52.5-mile long park that follows the New River from Pulaski to Galax.
 In this area you can see many tree and bird species: yellow poplar and sassafras, trailside herbage including lesser stitchwort, woodland sunflower, everlasting pea and wild potato vine.
 Bird species include mourning dove, ruby-throated hummingbird, red-bellied and downy woodpeckers, northern flicker, eastern phoebe, blue-gray gnatcatcher, eastern bluebird, American robin and gray catbird.

 Along the Star City Loop, Mill Mountain Park and Star Trail rises 800 feet above the City of Roanoke.
 Nature enthusiasts and wildlife-watchers would probably find most interest in hiking the Star Trail.
 This 1.7-mile trail traverses from the Roanoke River to Roanoke’s highest point- the summit of Mill Mountain.
 See spring and fall migratory warblers and nesting migrants, such as bay-breasted Blackburnian prairie warblers, wood thrush, ovenbird, black-and-white warbler, white-eyed and red-eyed vireos, and indigo bunting.